What is the Masonic Charitable Foundation?

 If I send in a full set of accounts, do I still have to complete the finance section of the form?

 Yes.
 The entire form must be completed in full.

 I don’t know how to fill in the finance section of the form.
 What should I do?

 Please click here for further information about how to complete this section.

 In addition, your finance worker, accountant/auditor, council for voluntary service or other support agency should be able to assist you as we use this information to help us assess the financial strength of your organisation.

 If you have a question about the wording of a question then you would be welcome to call us for clarification.

 Can I post or email my application, or should I submit it online?

-How will I know if you have received it?
+How will I know if you have received my enquiry/application?

-If changes occur to our organisation after we have applied, do we need to inform the MCF?
+If changes occur to our organisation after we have submitted our expression of interest/application, do we need to inform the MCF?